pateldeev/cs480Patel/PA6/README.md

 ## Object Files
 This program can load any object from a correctly formatted .obj file.
 By default the "objFiles/box.obj" file is loaded.
 This can be changed using the '-l' command line flag.
 See Command Line Arguments section for details. <br>
-Note: The object that is loaded is colored randomly unless otherwise specified.
+Note: The object that is assumed to have an associated .mtl file unless otherwise specified.

-## Extra Credit - Color Loading
+## Color Loading
-We also implimented the extra credit color loading via materials.
+Color loading is done via materials and textures.
 By adding the '-c 1' flag at runtime, the program will look for a .mtl with the same name as the .obj file to load materials from.
-The .mtl file must be there for color loading to work. <br>
+The .mtl file must be there for color loading to work.
+If color loading is turned off, random colors will be choosen for each face. <br>

-The default box object can be loaded in color with the '-c 1' flag.
+## Textures

 ## IMGUI Menu System
 There is a menu system that runs in a seperate window.
 The menu system can be used to update various parameters related to object rendering. <br>